juancarlospaco/nim-osutil/README.md

 # nim-os-util

+- This module is Linux-only.
 - Set the current Process name in Nim, shows up on system monitor with custom name.
 - Turn Display Off using Nim, 1 proc, turns off monitor, designed for long running tasks on mobile devices to save battery.
 - Set the current Process CPU Usage Limit cap from 5% to 100% on global percentage.
+- AT wrapper for Nim.

 ![screenshot](temp.png)